Widget Guide

 - Marker Map

-Each of these widgets can be customized and configured to display data in the most meaningful way for your use case.
+Each of these widgets can be customized and configured to display data in the most meaningful way for the intended use case.

-To use widgets effectively, particularly timeseries charts, you need to have connected entities that are actively sending data.
-A guide to how to connect and send messages is provided on Quick Start Guide.
+Effective use of widgets, particularly timeseries charts, requires connected entities actively sending data.
+A guide on how to connect and send messages is provided in Quick Start Guide.
 Widgets rely on messages sent from devices in the following SeNML format:

 {